feathersjs/docs/api/client/socketio.md

 # Socket.io Client

 > **Note:** We recommend using Feathers and the `@feathersjs/socketio-client` module on the client if possible.
-To use a direct Socket.io connection without using Feathers on the client however see the [Direct connection](#direct-connection) section.
+If however, you want to use a direct Socket.io connection without using Feathers on the client, see the [Direct connection](#direct-connection) section.

 ## @feathersjs/socketio-client